One Europe.

 A path to a pan-European standard

-Several lobby groups are pushing to remove the one clause that makes this work.
-Help us get this right by July 16.
+Several lobby groups are pushing to remove key aspects that can make this work.
+Help us get this right by July 16

 The startup ecosystem needs to be loud before July 16.